iqual-ch/drupal-platform/docs/drupal-development.md

 > On Windows (WSL2) you have to use `host.docker.internal` for the localhost, however on Linux you can use `172.17.0.1`.

+## PHPUnit

+For running the project specific PHPUnit tests, there are multiple avaiable PHPUnit commands.
+To run simple unit tests, there is `make phpunit` which will only run the unit testsuite defined in the project's `phpunit.xml` (falls back to `phpunit.xml.dist`).
+There is also the option to run database test including Drupal Testing Traits (DTT) tests, that could modify your database, with `make phpunit-db`.
+If [Chrome has been launched as an external tool](#chrome), the browser testing can be executed using `make phpunit-browser`.
+This will also require DTT and could also modify your existing database.

+> `phpunit` has to be required in the project, including DTT.

+## PHPCS

+For code sniffing there is a make target that will run sniffing according to the Drupal standard on the custom themes & modules in the repository called `make phpcs`.
+To run both PHPCS and some basic PHP linting first, there is also `make lint`.

+> `phpcs` has to be required in the project, including the Drupal and DrupalPractice standards.

 ## Email

 For debugging emails it is advised to enable the mailtrap integration.
 This can either be enabled by using the `EMAIL_MAILTRAP_AUTH` environment variable (see [Drupal image variables](https://github.com/iqual-ch/dc-drupal/blob/main/docs/environment-variables.md)) or by using a SMTP Drupal module and setting the SMTP credentials to Mailtrap.